Steel, aluminium, heat exchanger…even titanium – we’ve boiled and we’ve poured to find the best camping kettles.

 What’s the best camping kettle made of?

 If you need lightness and cheapness, aluminium is the answer.
 Some people, though, prefer not to use aluminium for cooking (see the notes on cookware safety at the end)

-We’ve divided these up by type of metal because some people would prefer not to use aluminium (see this fact-checking Snopes article on whether aluminium is really a health risk or not).
-For backpackers and wild campers, weight is an issue, so more expensive titanium options fit the bill.
-For most campers carrying their kit in a car, a stainless steel kettle is probably enough.
+For backpackers and wild campers, weight is an issue, so more expensive titanium kettles fit the bill.
+For most campers carrying their kit in a car, a stainless steel kettle is probably the best choice.